Nicolas-Chasteler/T3iStatisticianProject/README.md

 # TEA-SQL-Challenge-Submission
 ## Challenge 1
 I started by loading the dataset.
 I then used the subset command to remove any rows which were not complete.
 I then removed duplicate IDs by ordering the initial date and using the duplicated function.
-I created a subset of just the 3 mile ruck times, renamed the columns, and then converted it from a wide format to long and saved as threemileruck.long
+I created a subset of just the 3 mile ruck times, renamed the columns, and then converted it from a wide format to long and uploaded as 3mileruck.cvs
 ```
 # Load Libraries
 library(tidyr)